 After you become a French Press gourmet coffee lover, you will want to take this incredible coffee flavor with you and sip on it all day while you are away from home.
-So, when I travel or on my way to the office, I take with me, or I make another batch of coffee in the office.
-I believe that this travel coffee maker, is hands down the best travel french press on the market the ESPRO P0 Ultralight travel Press, which I highly recommend for you to try.
+So, when I travel or on my way to the office, I take with me, and I can use it to make another coffee in the office.
+I believe that this travel coffee maker, is hands down one of the best travel french press on the market.
+It’s the Bodum travel French Press, which I highly recommend for you to try.
 You’ll become best friends every morning.
 You will have a savvy, hassle-free coffee traveler with the lightest travel press on the market.
 You will Brew and sip barista style coffee anywhere.

 If you have any comments, please leave them below, I’d love to hear from you.

 8 thoughts on “The French Press Review – All you need for gourmet coffee”

 Very good and informative article on the French press for gourmet coffee.
 I have never used a French press, but I have to say that your article caught my attention and now – since I am a coffee lover – I am too curious to try this different way to make coffee.
 The info you shared about the products are very useful to make an informed decision, so I think I will get back to buy my first French press for coffee!